Categories

 Conditions like OCD are difficult to treat and difficult to live with.
 They can be a lifelong obstacle, requiring continued treatment and varied coping skills to make do.
 But when a person’s loved one is diagnosed with these conditions, it poses a unique challenge.

 Standing on the sidelines is difficult because your influence on your teen’s condition is, while important, ultimately limited.
+When severe OCD is accompanied by comorbid disorders, such as depression or an eating disorder, it may require higher levels of care and a dual diagnosis program to effectively address both issues.
 It is a battle you cannot fight for them.
-The most you can do is be in their corner, always.
+The most you can do is always be in their corner.

 At times you will be their cheerleader.
 At times you will be their caretaker.
 But with patience, compassion, and the right help, you will also have many, many times where you will feel nothing but pride and joy for how your teen has overcome their challenges and continued to lead a good life in spite of them.